-After examining the discriminant validity of the respecification model using the criteria of crossloading analysis, it was found that all latent variables in the respecification model had a square root value of AVE, which was greater than the correlation value of the latent variable.
+After examining the discriminant validity of the respecification model using the criteria of cross~ loading analysis, it was found that all latent variables in the respecification mode had a square root value of AVE, which was greater than the correlation value of the latent variable.
 Therefore, it can be concluded that all latent variables are declared to meet discriminant validity (Abdillah & Hartono, 2015).
 The value of the square root of AVE in a latent variable must be greater than the entire value in the same column and row.
-Figure 4 shows the inner model.
+Figure 4 shows Inner Model.